The Monterey Bay Aquarium

 Context

-For my capstone project, I partnered with the Monterey Bay Aquarium, and designed a new management tool to help them oversee their artifact collection.
-As the lead UX designer, I was responsible for the entire design process—shaping our strategy, establishing the design vision, translating research insights into actionable design solutions, and orchestrating additional user research activities as needed.
+For my capstone project, my team and I partnered with the Monterey Bay Aquarium to apply our learnings from our Master's program and solve a real-life challenge.
+We worked closely with our client to design a brand new item management tool that not only helps animal specialists organize their artifact collection, but integrates a borrow-return system into their current workflow.
+As the lead UX designer, I was responsible for the entire design process—shaping our strategy, establishing the design vision, translating research insights into actionable design solutions.

 Problem